What is Outsourcing?

 - What should they do if their Internet goes down?

-By setting expectations before training even starts, you and the worker get on the same page.
+By setting expectations before onboarding even starts, you and the worker get on the same page.
 This simple practice should help you to avoid nightmares like what we explained above.

-Checking in on your worker every week is always smart and keeps them more honest to the guidelines that you created in the beginning.
+Checking in on a worker every week is always smart and keeps them more honest to the guidelines that you created in the beginning.